-- Dr Paul Harrison will be a member of the judging panel of the International Human Rights Arts and Film Festival which will tour nationally between May and June, 2016.
+- Dr Paul Harrison was a member of the judging panel of the International Human Rights Arts and Film Festival which toured nationally between May and June 2016.
 Dr Harrison was asked to join the panel because of his research in the field of behavioural and attitude change in relation to social justice and human rights issues.
 Dr Harrison's film, 'Shutting the Gates', based on his research into high pressure selling, was voted as one of the Top 100 Short Films in Australia in 2011, and has been shown at film festivals and conferences throughout Australia, the US, Canada, Europe and Asia.

 - Dr Paul Harrison was a panel member discussing consumer wellbeing in relation to the energy market at the Australian Consumer Congress run by the Australian Competition and Consumer Commission (ACCC) in March, 2016.

-- Prof Noblet has just completed a series of invited presentations at international research centres including the Centre for Occupational and Environmental Health, University of California Irvine; School of Psychology, St Mary's University (Halifax, Canada) and; the Tasmanian School of Business Economics (University of Tasmania).
-The presentations focused on trialling work-based stress prevention interventions in high demand - low resource human service agencies.
-(August–December 2015).
+- In 2015, Prof Noblet completed a series of invited presentations at international research centres which focused on trialling work-based stress prevention interventions in high demand/low resource human service agencies.

 - Prof Noblet presented at the 2nd Workplace Health Promotion Forum: Building Healthier Victorian Workplaces (23 March 2016).
 This is a collaborative forum organised by VicHealth Department of Health and Human Services, and WorkSafe Victoria.

-- Dr Harrison has recently been reappointed for a term of three years as a director with consumer expertise of the Telecommunications Industry Ombudsman.
+- Dr Harrison is serving a second-term as director with consumer expertise of the Telecommunications Industry Ombudsman.